fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Jinns have males and females, they have different religions, tribes, nations.
 The jinn live in the parallel world to the humans and since they live in the different dimension the flow of time there is different too.
 Hence, the life span of jinn is different and believed t obe much longer.

-There are believers and unbelievers both, in regard to this creature “jinn”.
+Jinns are the only creatures besides human beings that have a free will and they will be judged according to their deeds.

+Jinn are mentioned approximately 29 times in the Quran.

+    "And I did not create the jinn and mankind except to worship Me."
+    Quran, Surah Al-Dhariyat ayah 56

+The above verse shows the same core purpose of life for both the humans and the jinn.
+Their purpose of life is not very different from the humans as they are ordered by Allah to do the same good deeds as humans do and they are supposed to obey and worship one and only God “Allah”.
+Like in humans there are two broader categories, Muslims and Non-Muslims, similarly in jinn there are the same two main divisions (the Muslims and Non-Muslims).

+At the time of Prophet Mohammad (P.B.U.H), a group of jinn were turned into Muslims when they heard the recitation of Holy Quran.
+At that time Allah revealed the following verses of Surah Jinn on Prophet Mohammad (P.B.U.H),

+    Say, [O Muhammad], "It has been revealed to me that a group of the jinn listened and said, 'Indeed, we have heard an amazing Qur'an.
+It guides to the right course, and we have believed in it.
+And we will never associate with our Lord anyone.'"
+    Quran 72:1-2

+The jinn started living on the earth before humans and they didn't behave good and didn't treat the creatures on the earth in a good manner.

+ Satan or Iblis is one of the first jinns.
+He was the best among the jinn and he was even raised to the rank of angels.
+But there was evil in his heart and he wanted to rule his own kingdom.
+He asked Allah to send him and some angels to destroy the transgressing jinn on the earth and Allah gave the permission.

+ After the battle there were only a small amount of jinn left here and there.

+ Each person has a shaytan (or a bad jinn) assigned to follow him anywhere and miguide him and lead him astray so that he forgets about Allah, does not repent for his sins and eventually ends up in hell.

  The unbelievers are called “Satan”.
 Iblis was the jin who turned into unbeliever when he was asked by Allah to prostrate in front of Adam (A.S) but he refused and he was cast out of heaven.
 Now, we call Iblis a Satan because he is an unbeliever.
 Jinn have the powers to see us but we (humans) cannot see them.
 The believers among the jinn try to take us on the wrong path and they try to take us away from the remembrance of Allah.
 Allah has already made us aware of this in the Surah Al-Araf, verse 27:

     “O children of Adam, let not Satan tempt you as he removed your parents from Paradise, stripping them of their clothing to show them their private parts.
 Indeed, he sees you, he and his tribe, from where you do not see them.
 Indeed, We have made the devils allies to those who do not believe”.